NickRamskill/nickramskill.gitub.io/_posts/2018-11-26-Neural-Networks.md

 With this model, I achieved a prediction accuracy of 94 % (compared to 88 % accuracy with my home-built logistic regression algorithm).

-The application of neural networks in machine vision is a subject that I am extremely interested in and I look forward to developing my models further and apply them to so exciting challenges in this area.
+The application of neural networks in machine vision is a subject that I am extremely interested in and I look forward to developing my models further and apply them to so exciting challenges in this area!